Blizarre/marache.net/content/post/seam-carving.md

 The picture on the right has all the features of the originalimage, with little distortion, but the aspect ratio is completely different.

-The paper use dynamic programming to look for the lowest-energy path between any top-row pixel to any bottom-row pixel (line in white):
+The paper use dynamic programming to look for the lowest-energy path between any top-row pixel to any bottom-row pixel (line in black):

-ENERGY MAP GOES HERE
+{{< figure src="/img/seamcarving-energy.jpg" title="Sample Energy map" >}}

 You need to provide the energy map that will give the cost needed to cross a pixel.
 I implemented two versions, one with Gabor filter, and the second one with a gradient filter (Sobel on the X axis).
 A third solution with entropy has been made as a prototype, but since no function exists in numpy/openCV to compute the entropy over a sliding window, I do it "by hand", which is far too slow!

-Animation of the seam carving in action on the image:
+Animation of the seam carving in action on an image:

 {{< youtube hv9PUBc2-MI >}}